Code-Institute-Submissions/iKelvvv-MS4/README.md

 Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
 The is active styling will appear as the home button has a red background. | PASS
 Menu page | When clicking the "menu" button in the navigation bar, the browser redirects me to the menu page.
 The is active styling will appear as the menu button has a red background. | PASS
 Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page.
 The is active styling will appear as the contact button has a red background. | PASS
-Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page page.
+Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page.
 The is active styling will appear as the book now button has a red background.| PASS
-Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page page.
+Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page.
 The user will know they are on this page by the heading. | PASS
 Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
 The user will know they are on this page by the heading. | PASS
 Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
-The user will know they have are on this page by the heading. | PASS
+The user will know they are on this page by the heading. | PASS
-Foreground & background colour | Checked foreground information is not distracted by background animation. | PASS Text | Checked that all fonts and colours used are consistent | PASS
+Foreground & background colour | Checked foreground information is not distracted by background animation. | PASS Text | Checked that all fonts and colours used are consistent. | PASS

 ### Footer
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Facebook | When clicking Facebook icon, a new tab opens and redirects to the Facebook website. | PASS Twitter | When clicking Twitter icon, a new tab opens and redirects to the Twitter website. | PASS Instagram | When clicking Instagram icon, a new tab opens and redirects to the instagram website. | PASS
+Facebook | When clicking the Facebook icon, a new tab opens and redirects to the Facebook website. | PASS Twitter | When clicking the Twitter icon, a new tab opens and redirects to the Twitter website. | PASS Instagram | When clicking the Instagram icon, a new tab opens and redirects to the Instagram website. | PASS

 ### Home page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS

 ![index_google_lighthouse](documentation_assets/images/index_google_lighthouse.png)